General description

 Display the particles by putting this command inside an always active repeating command block:

-Look around or press F1, while observing the displayed values.
+Look away from any block or press F1, while observing the displayed values.

 Expected result